 Estimates of concessional finance for development (ODA-like flows) of key providers of development co operation that do not report to the OECD-DAC: Brazil, Chile, China, Colombia, India, Indonesia, Mexico, Qatar, South Africa

 See the latest OECD statistics that show how much aid donor country governments are giving, and to whom.
 How much goes to the poorest countries?
 How much to multilateral organisations like the United Nations?
 Which sectors get the most aid - economic infrastructure or social programmes?
 These statistics show the first evidence of scaling up aid as promised by donors recently.

-The detailed final aid figures for 2012 are now available on the OECD Aid Statistics web site.
-The new data add significant detail to preliminary Official Development Assistance (ODA) statistics that were released in April 2013.
+The detailed final aid figures for 2013 are now available on the OECD Aid Statistics web site.
+The new data add significant detail to preliminary Official Development Assistance (ODA) statistics that were released in April 2014.

-Statistics on bilateral Official Development Assistance (ODA) extended with the purpose of assisting developing countries in the implementation of the three Rio Conventions.
+Statistics on external development finance extended with the purpose of assisting developing countries in the implementation of the three Rio Conventions.